jerryq27/Cheatsheets/Languages/Python.md

 ### Map, Filter, Reduce & Zip

 These methods allow you to apply functions to iterables without the need for loops and conditionals.
+[Lambdas](##Anonymous%20Functions) are useful to use for the function argument.
+These methods rerturn `map`, `filter`, and `zip` objects which are basically generators and can be casted into a list. `reduce`, however, returns an `int`.

 #### Map

-`map(function, args*)`

-Map returns a map object that's basically a generator.
-It can be converted into a list with the `list()` function.

-The number of `args` must match the number of arguments the function needs.
+Map just passes each element in an iterable to a function and returns the result of for each element.
+The number of `iters` must match the number of arguments the function needs.
 If the iterables for multiple arguments don't match, map keeps going until it can't find enough arguments for the function and returns without raising an exception.

+`map(function, *iters)`

 Simple example using `round(number, number of places)`